 How important are app store ratings, and how do they impact your bottom line?

 How you place in the app stores can make a world of difference to your organic acquisition and product development.
-The success of any app, in any app store, is firmly tied to its star rating, which is averaged from an app’s user reviews.
+The success of any app, in any app store, is firmly tied to its star rating, which is averaged from an app’s user reviews and star ratings (without any comments).
 This means that even the best-made app may never make it to the spotlight if it neglects its reviews.

 Not every app is aware of how drastically your reviews can impact your business.
 Let’s start by looking at an example that highlights how important user reviews can be: